-Fake tanning can seem like a daunting prospect, especially during the winter months.
-Those accidental streaks and patches seem so much more obvious under the harsh winter light, especially when much of the population hibernates away from tanning until the clocks spring forward in March.
-The thing is, a little fake tan can work wonders for a sallow winter pallor and is especially great during the imminent party season; the trick is to tread lightly.
+Fake tanning can seem like a daunting prospect.
+Those accidental streaks and patches always look bad, whether it's winter or summer.
+But come May, we're thinking of all the weddings and various events that require feeling our best.
+The thing is, a little fake tan can work wonders for a sallow pallor made pale by the winter and is especially great during the imminent wedding season; the trick is to tread lightly.

 Want to know how to fake tan like a pro once and for all and avoid the common mistakes we've all made?
-Of course you do, which is why we called on Carly Hobbs, a celebrity tanner and brand ambassador for Sienna X. She is currently tanning on that Saturday night show, which is all about the sequins and dancing.
+Of course you do, which is why we called on Carly Hobbs, a celebrity tanner and brand ambassador for Sienna X. It's also worth noting that she's the tanner for that Saturday night show, which is all about the sequins and dancing.